dmcgalliard/CG/README.md

 Circle game

 git add .
-git commit -m "Describe the work you just did, briely, like a tweet."
+git commit -m "Describe the work you just did, briefy, like a tweet."
 git push